Search

 director

-Create a new UDO director.
+Create a new UDO director of type (default hash).

 Type: Object